Wo1v3r/WixMineSweeper/README.md

 A Working example as of 13.5.2017 on: https://wo1v3r.github.io/WixMineSweeper/

 Using [Angular CLI](https://github.com/angular/angular-cli):
-Run `ng serve` for a dev server.
+-Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### How to play:

-- Upon Loading a 50x50 board will appear with 500 mines on it
+- Upon Loading a 50x50 board will appear with 50 mines on it
 - Left click a cell to reveal it, its' proximity of mines shows as a number\color
 - You can start a new game by pressing the 'New Game' button and enter desired values
 - You can choose a difficulty (Unicorn, Robot , Cowboy ) on the creation menu, this will alter the number of flags you have at your disposal.
 (And also alter the board's theme!)